olliw42/mLRS-docu/docs/SX126x_SX127x_INCOMPATIBILITY.md

   </tbody>
 </table>

-Whenever two devices devices say ✅ to a mode, they can work together in that mode.
+Whenever two devices say ✅ to a mode, they can work together in that mode.

 ## SX126x and SX127x Incompatibility